 Gastroschisis is usually an isolated defect.
 It is not typically associated with other abnormalities or with chromosome disorders.
 The only problems that are common with these babies are related to their gastrointestinal system.

-Approximately 20 to 40 percent will have some type of gastrointestinal abnormality such as:
+Approximately 20 percent will have some type of gastrointestinal abnormality (also known as complex gastroschisis) such as:

 - Atresia (passage is blocked)

 - Volvulus (twisting of the bowel than can lead to the blood supply can being cut off)